Back to Solutions SERVICES

 5. Governance & Acceptable Use Policy

 Drafted AI usage policy, staff training materials, and an internal Copilot champions programme — so the rollout doesn't stall two weeks after go-live.
+Particularly important now that Claude is default-on inside Word/Excel/PowerPoint: AUPs that named approved models per vendor need rewriting to reflect the actual sub-processor map.

 6. AI Growth Lab — try before you commit